LimeProgramming/ExportResoniteToJson/README.md

 4. Start the game.
 If you want to verify that the mod is working you can check your Resonite logs.

 > [!Note]
 > This is a fork of [ExportNeosToJson](https://github.com/zkxs/ExportNeosToJson) which was originally made by zkxs and updated for Resonite by Calamity Lime.
-Ever want to feel like a Resonite developer? just find and replace "Neos" with "Resonite", lol there's more to it then that but it felt that way at times.

 ## What does this actually do?
 It injects additional json, bson, 7zbson, and lz4bson options into the export dialog and restores importing json file into the game.